 The calculated receive table is shared with all other nodes.
-This is done by sending an TABLE message that contains the receive table.
-TABLE messages are sent along with the token and will progress around the ring.
-A node sending an TABLE message will ensure that it arrives with the token after a complete ring cycle (noting that a node may get the token multiple times in a ring cycle).
-When this has happened, the node will know that all other nodes in the ring have the current receive table and so there is no need to transmit the receive table again.
+This is done by sending a TABLE message that contains the receive table.
+TABLE messages are sent along with the token and will progress around the ring and will also be received by other nodes listening in promiscuous mode.